front-end-intermediate/Hooks/README.md

 ```

-This is still hard-coded, but now we can customize it by wrapping the Reddit component with one that lets us change the subreddit.
-Add this new App component, and render it at the bottom:
+This is hard-coded, but we will customize it by wrapping the Reddit component with one that lets us change the subreddit.

+Add a new App component, and render it:

 ```js
 import React, { useEffect, useState, useRef } from "react";